 Analysts Estimate Quanta Services (PWR) to Report a Decline in Earnings: What to Look Out for

-Quanta Services (PWR) is expected to deliver a year-over-year decline in earnings on lower revenues when it reports results for the quarter ended December 2019.
-This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.
+The market expects Quanta Services (PWR) to deliver a year-over-year decline in earnings on lower revenues when it reports results for the quarter ended December 2019.
+This widely-known consensus outlook is important in assessing the company's earnings picture, but a powerful factor that might influence its near-term stock price is how the actual results compare to these estimates.

 While the sustainability of the immediate price change and future earnings expectations will mostly depend on management's discussion of business conditions on the earnings call, it's worth handicapping the probability of a positive EPS surprise.